Synovial Joint Dysfunction

 Recurrent symptoms and reduced adaptability - Osteoarthritis

-These are not separate conditions, but different stages of how a joint system adapts over time.
+These are not rigid stages, but a useful way of thinking about how joint function may change over time.

 An Example: Facet Joint Pain